PatrickF1/fzf.fish/README.md

 | Search command history | `fzf_history_opts`    |
 | Search shell variables | `fzf_shell_vars_opts` |

-These variables are appended last to fzf's argument list.
-Because fzf will use the option appearing last when options conflict, your custom options can override preset options.
-This unlocks a variety of possibilities in customizing and augmenting each feature such as:
+They are always appended last to fzf's argument list.
+Because fzf uses the option appearing last when options conflict, your custom options can override hardcoded options.
+Custom fzf options unlocks a variety of possibilities in customizing and augmenting each feature such as:

 - add [key bindings](https://www.mankier.com/1/fzf#Key/Event_Bindings) within fzf to operate on the selected line:
   - [open file in Vim](https://github.com/junegunn/fzf/issues/1360)